DavidAngelos/breach-parse/README.md

 # breach-parse
-A tool for parsing breached passwords
+A tool for parsing breached passwords in zstd file format.

 ### Installation